 Hey, just because you’re traveling doesn’t mean you aren’t allowed to work a normal regular job.
 If you are planning on being somewhere for a while, look for work.
 It can be full time, part time, or a seasonal gig – but there is nothing wrong with slinging some pizzas, booking city tours, or selling shoes.
 What do you have experience with from back home?

 Bartend / Cook:

 Bartending is fun.
 Professional bartending is tough (just ask Jeremy from travelFREAK – he traveled the world as a professional bartender).
 But in many areas you can find hostels or ‘tourist bars’ that offer part time or short-term jobs to travelers.
 They actually prefer people who speak English, because most of their clientele are also travelers.
 These may not be the fanciest places or anything close to medium dining – but it’s a gig, you make a few bucks, and you get to meet a ton of people.
-Many bars also serve some kind of food or snacks, so if you have some kitchen skills – ask if you can have a few shifts a week.
+Many bars also serve some kind of food or snacks, and occasionally recipes from websites like kitchenistic.
+So, if you have some kitchen skills – ask if you can have a few shifts a week.

 There is never harm in asking.